-What’s more, the consequences of failing to demonstrate compliance can be costly.
+What’s more, the consequences of failing to adhere to retail compliance standards can be costly.

 Earlier this year, a well-known retail giant was fined an eye-watering £7.5 million for selling out-of-date food at three of its stores between 2015 and 2017.
 Meanwhile, a second large retail business was forced to pay £55,000 for selling mouldy porkpies in its Fleet store in 2017.
 Environmental health officers found the branch had been storing the goods illegally at temperatures of up to 12.5C (54.5F).